oneapi-src/oneAPI-samples/Libraries/oneDNN/getting_started/README.md

 #### Using different pre-built oneDNN binaries from Intel® oneAPI Base Toolkit

-By default, the sample uses oneAPI DPC++/C++ Compiler and can execute on CPUs or Intel GPUs.
+By default, the sample uses the Intel® oneAPI DPC++/C++ Compiler and will execute on CPUs or Intel GPUs.
 You can build the sample with CPU support with other compilers and threading runtimes:
 * GNU C++ Compiler and GNU OpenMP runtime